CPAN-Security/security.metacpan.org/_posts/2025-03-13-CPANSec-Retrospective-2024.md

 ## Other
 CPANSec also opened discussion (with a proposed change) to [Secure by default sessions in Mojolicious](https://github.com/mojolicious/mojo/pull/2200)

+Through the year, CPANSec discussed the topic of module signatures.
+Reviewing the limitations "by design" of the current options and thinking about a correct way to implement that feature.
+Similarly, discussions about CPAN installer enhancements ("Do not install module version with a CVE", "Patch module on the fly at install". etc...) were discussed, but still early stage.

 Very end of 2024, CPANSec folks reviewed the state of the art vulnerability of Perl bcrypt related modules ([Crypt::bcrypt](https://metacpan.org/dist/Crypt-Bcrypt), [Digest::Bcrypt](https://metacpan.org/pod/Digest::Bcrypt)) on misuse following the [Okta reported incident](https://medium.com/@rajat29gupta/bcrypt-and-the-okta-incident-what-developers-need-to-know-9d13a446738a).

 ## Conclusion